How to Plan a Trip to the Loire Valley!

-Sooo, you’re heading to the beautiful, castle-filled Loire Valley, & you want to know how to plan your trip there most efficiently??
-Well, that’s where I come in: I spent a week in this gorgeous region, exploring it from top to bottom ~ & I definitely have thoughts on “How to Plan a Trip to the Loire Valley,” one of France’s most popular regions!
-Reading this quick post could save you time & money, as well as help you understand what are the “must-sees” in this very large & sprawling part of France.
+Sooo, you’re heading to the beautiful, castle-filled Loire Valley, & you want to know how to plan your trip there in the most efficient way possible??
+Well, you’ve come to the right place.
+I recetly spent a week in this gorgeous region, exploring it from top to bottom ~ & I definitely have thoughts on “How to Plan a Trip to the Loire Valley,” one of France’s most popular regions.
+Reading this quick post could save you much time, & help you understand what are the “must-sees” in this very large & sprawling part of France.

 How to Plan a Trip to the Loire Valley in France, Girl Who Travels the World

-Not only can you visit chateaux while in the Loire Valley…you can STAY in them!!
-Like this one, the Chateau Rozelle, just outside of Blois ~ which cost me only $63/night!
+Not only can you visit chateaux in the Loire Valley…you can STAY in them!!
+Like Chateau Rozelle ~ which only cost me $63/night!

 Map of Best Chateaux